tripathiprash/tripathiprash/README.md

 ### Hi there 👋
+I'm Prashasti Tripathi, currently pursuing my B.Tech in Electronics Engineering at IIT BHU.
+Hailing from the culturally rich city of Varanasi, I exude a happy-go-lucky demeanor.
+An avid music enthusiast, I find solace in melodies, while my knack for drawing and painting has earned appreciation from those around me.
+Fascinated by mathematics and logical reasoning since school days, I gravitated towards a degree that mirrored my passion.
+However, upon delving into diverse fields in college, I realized my true calling lies within computer science.
+My journey has led me to delve into intriguing realms such as AI and Machine Learning, where my key projects have found footing.
+Alongside, I've contributed to a team-building website for our department's tech fest.
+Proficient in Frontend Web Development and skilled in ML, specifically in computer vision and dabbling in NLP, I'm also immersing myself in learning the basics of cloud computing through AWS.

 <!--
 **tripathiprash/tripathiprash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.